-Count the number of from
+Count the number of from cells having a to cell within

-microns in tissue category category
+radius microns in tissue category category.

-Compute the average number of to
+Compute the average number of to cells

-within radius
+within radius of from cells.

-count_within(csd, from, to, radius, category = NA, dst = NULL)
+count_within(csd, from, to, radius, category = NA, dst = NULL)A data frame with Cell X Position,

-Cell Y Position
+Cell Y Position and Phenotype columns,

-such as the result of calling read_cell_seg_data
+such as the result of calling read_cell_seg_data.

 Selection criteria for the

 rows and columns.
-Accepts all formats accepted by select_rows
+Accepts all formats accepted by select_rows.

 The radius or radii to search within.